All the Japanese players to feature in the Premier League

 Debut: 11 August 2018 v Spurs

-Signed by Newcastle United from Mainz in 2018, the forward appeared 25 times for the Magpies, scoring one goal, before a loan to Spanish team Eibar in 2020.
-Muto eventually returned to his home country in 2021, where he plays for J1 League champions, Vissel Kobe.
+Signed by Newcastle from Mainz in 2018, the forward appeared 25 times for the Magpies, scoring one goal, before moving on loan to Spanish team Eibar in 2020.
+Muto eventually returned to Japan in 2021, when he joined his current club, Vissel Kobe.
+He helped them to win the J1 League title in 2023 and 2024.

 Newcastle 2018 25 1 0